librarivm/librarium/docs/Journals/Journal.01.md

 ## Jul 12, 2024

+**DONE**:

 - Added `users.update` endpoint and its functional tests

-**DONE**:
+- Added `users.archive` endpoint and its functional tests
+- Added `users.destroy` endpoint and its functional tests
+- Added user policy and its functional tests

 **TO DO**:

-- Add user routes
-- Add user policies
 - Create README.md
 - Setup initial `librarivm/ui` repository.
   - Decided to have the front-end to a separate repository.